 We know that hospice has been a profound experience for you.
 There is no one formula for grief.
 Bereavement Coordinators provide supportive services to hospice families for 13 months after the death of a loved one.
 Children’s Bereavement Coordinators are also available.
 Individual or family visits, telephone visits, a variety of groups, educational literature and resources, and special programs are provided.
 Your team bereavement coordinator will be contacting you after the death of your loved one to offer support and encouragement as you move along grief’s journey.

 If you have experienced a death unrelated to hospice, we are able to help you.
 Master’s prepared licensed staff provide individual counseling for children, youth, adults and families that have experienced a death outside the hospice network.
 This includes accidental death, non-hospice medical death, homicide and suicide.
-Services are provided at all Hospice of the Western Reserve offices as well as in the home, at school, the workplace and other community locations.
+Services are provided at all Hospice of the Western Reserve offices as well as at school, the workplace and other community locations.
 There is a sliding fee scale.
 No one is denied services because of an inability to pay.

 The bereavement center offers a variety of educational programs for professionals and the lay community.
 Mental health professionals, clergy, funeral home professionals or those who have experienced grief and want to help others will benefit from our programs.
 We have designed strong curricula that include hands-on tools for helping the bereaved.
 Length, topic and cost vary depending on the specific request and each program is tailored to meet the needs of the group requesting it.
 Topics can include, but are not limited to: